stephdl/nethserver-php-scl/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_PhpAdjustableValues.rst

     Timing begins at the moment PHP is invoked at the server and ends when execution begins.

 Maximum number of uploaded files
-    The maximum number of files allowed to be uploaded simultaneously.
+    The maximum number of files allowed to be uploaded simultaneously (max_file_uploads).